ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ### Page 3
 <div class="flourish-embed flourish-chart" data-src="visualisation/12028363"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-Narrative: I tried to use a stacked bar chart to show my last week phone activities based on my phone screen time and found that I spent 6 hours, one forth of a day on entertainment on average.
+Narrative: I used a stacked bar chart to show my last week phone activities based on my phone screen time and found that I spent 6 hours, one forth of a day on entertainment on average.

 ### Page 4
 <div class="flourish-embed flourish-chart" data-src="visualisation/12015562"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-Narrative: I am not the only one spending most of the time of a day on phone.
+Narrative: I am not the only one spending a lot of time of a day on phone.
 73% of America's 18- to 29-year-olds have to check on their phones at least several times an hour and of those, 22% have to check on their phones every few minutes.

 ### Page 5
 <div class="flourish-embed flourish-chart" data-src="visualisation/12022456"><script src="https://public.flourish.studio/resources/embed.js"></script></div>